Rich Fiber Culture

 When is payment due?

-After making your non-refundable deposit, your payment for the trip will be due May 30.
+After making your non-refundable deposit, your payment for the trip will be due February 1 for a spring trip and May 1 for a Fall trip.
 An invoice will be sent to you two weeks prior to due date.
 See Pricing.

 What will my expenses be?